hybridadmin/ansible-role-docker/README.md

 ## Role Variables

-The variables can be edited in [defaults/main.yml](defaults/main.yml) to customize the deplohyment:
+The variables below can be edited in [`defaults/main.yml`](defaults/main.yml) to customize the deployment:

-`docker_release_channel`:[default: stable] The release channel from which docker should be installed.
+`docker_release_channel`:[default: `stable`] The release channel from which docker should be installed.

-`enable_docker_compose `:[default: true] Specify whether docker compose should be installed as well.
+`enable_docker_compose `:[default: `true`] Specify whether docker compose should be installed as well.

 `docker_users` : The users that should be added to the docker group.
 If left empty only the user running the playbook will be added.

 ## Dependencies